ooni/ooni.org/content/post/2020-iran-dot/index.md

 The following table shows the frequency of measurement errors for all ISPs.
 The `Failure` column indicates the overall measurement failure, and the `Frequency` column indicates how many times such failure occurred.
+(The failures listed for the Hetzner VPN are respectively caused by experimental errors as well as by the aforementioned broken domain, as we will explain soon.)

 |  Network |               Failure |     Frequency |
 | -------- | --------------------- | ------------- |